-Just like last year, the SlutWalk took place in Downtown Los Angeles, and began as a march that ended in an hours-long celebration at the historic Pershing Square in DTLA.
+Just like last year, the SlutWalk took place in Downtown Los Angeles, and began as a march that ended in an hours-long celebration at the historic Pershing Square.
 Muva Rosebud led the march of thousands, a powerful sign boasting “F*ck fame, start movements” held high above her head.

 Women carried signs that boldly shared stories of their sexual assaults, while simultaneously attacking victim-blaming narratives:

 “Teach don’t rape, not don’t get raped,” “I did not ask for it,” “Boys will be boys held accountable for their actions,” “No!
 Does not mean convince me.”

 Others focused on sex positivity and bodily autonomy: “Sex isn’t vulgar, slut-shaming is!”
 A woman dressed as a babely Abraham Lincoln held up a sign that read, “I am a slut of the people, by the people, for the people.”

 Queer activists held up signs proudly declaring their sexualities: “Bitch, I’m gay!”